On the symplectic type of isomorphims of the p-torsion of elliptic curves: A double motivation

-In view of the question above, Kani and Schanz \cite{KaniSchanz} studied the geometry of the surfaces that parametrize pairs of elliptic curves with isomorphic $n$-torsion, and conjectured that for $n \leq 12$ there are infinitely many pairs of such curves with different $j$-invariants (see Conjecture~5 and Question~6 in {\it loc. cit.}).
-This conjecture was firstly established for $n=7$ by the second author~\cite{Kraus1996}; later jointly with Halberstadt they even provided \cite[Proposition~6.3]{HK2003} infinitely many 6-tuples of non-isogenous curves with symplectically isomorphic $7$-torsion.
-For $n=11$ the conjecture was established by Kani and Rizzo \cite{KaniRizzo} but their proof does not provide examples.
-Recently, Fisher~\cite{Fisher} gave alternative proofs for both cases, including a description of infinitely many pairs of non-isogenous elliptic curves for both symplectic types of $7$-torsion isomorphisms and infinitely many such pairs with symplectically isomorphic $11$-torsion.
+In view of the previous discussion, Kani and Schanz \cite{KaniSchanz} studied the geometry of the surfaces that parametrize pairs of elliptic curves with isomorphic $n$-torsion, and conjectured that for $n \leq 12$ there are infinitely many pairs of such curves with different $j$-invariants (see Conjecture~5 and Question~6 in {\it loc. cit.}).
+This conjecture was firstly established for~$n=7$ by the second author~\cite{Kraus1996}; later, jointly with Halberstadt, they described infinitely many 6-tuples of non-isogenous curves with symplectically isomorphic $7$-torsion (see~\cite[Proposition~6.3]{HK2003}).
+For $n=11$ the conjecture was proved by Kani and Rizzo~\cite{KaniRizzo} but their proof does not provide examples; Fisher~\cite{Fisher} gave alternative proofs for both cases, including a description of infinitely many pairs of non-isogenous elliptic curves for both symplectic types of $7$-torsion isomorphisms and infinitely many such pairs with symplectically isomorphic $11$-torsion.
 An analogous infinite family with anti-symplectically isomorphic $11$-torsion is unknown; note that, in this case, the corresponding parameterizing surface is of general type (see \cite[Theorem~4]{KaniSchanz}).
+Recently, Fisher~\cite{Fisher13cong} showed that there are infinitely many non-trivial pairs of $13$-congruent elliptic curves, both in the symplectic and anti-symplectic cases.

-The question of Mazur above and the work in the previous references are closely related to the powerful Frey-Mazur Conjecture (see also \cite[Section~4.1]{darmon-SerreConjs}).
+The question and the discussion above are closely related to the powerful Frey-Mazur Conjecture (see also \cite[Section~4.1]{darmon-SerreConjs}).

 \begin{conjecture}[Frey--Mazur] There is a constant $C$ such that the following holds.
 If $E$ and $E'$ are elliptic curves over $\Q$ such that $E[p]$ and $E'[p]$ are isomorphic as $G_\Q$-modules for some prime $p > C$, then $E$ and $E'$ are $\Q$-isogenous. \end{conjecture}